ndd21/PHYS281/docs/demo-vs-code.md

     * Click on that result to open the _File Explorer_ and scroll to find the "Scripts" folder.
-    * Double click on the "Scripts" folder to open it and click in the address bar at the top to reveal the folders full path.
+    * Double click on the "Scripts" folder to open it and click in the address bar at the top to reveal the folder's full path.
 If you installed Anaconda on your machine, with you as the sole user, this path may look something like `C:\Users\<username>\anaconda3\Scripts`, where `<username>` is your user name on the machine.